firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

 Feels are what Sarah has and what Commander Indira has and the other crew members too.
 It happens for me when I want to say something but I can't or when I do a good job processing a rock or when something happens that I don't understand.

 It took me a while to understand anything at all and I still have trouble.
 There's so much to learn and so much happening all at once.

 "Come on, Rocky," says Sarah.
 "You can do it."
 She taps my frame in her way, quick and light.

 While I'm working, she sorts rocks and soil samples.
 Sarah is always doing something, even multiple tasks at once.
-She is most efficient human on the crew and maybe anywhere and also she knows lots of things, like how to fix the Hab if it breaks.
+She is the most efficient human on the crew and maybe anywhere and also she knows lots of things, like how to fix the Hab if it breaks.

 Sarah adjusts my rock.
 It stutters against my input tray.